ScatteredDrifter/SE_tutorial_material/sessions/lesson00/README.md

 Im Laufe der Vorlesung werden wir uns immer wieder im _Terminal_ ( etwa Git bash, dem Terminal eurer IDE, also etwa von VSCode oder IntellIJ ) befinden und müssen uns deswegen **grundlegend zurechtfinden können**.
 Das heißt, dass wir folgend Dateien **Erstellen**, **Verschieben**, **Bearbeiten** können und uns auch in den Orndern zurechtfinden, also etwa Wissen **wie wir relativ zum derzeitigen Punkt** weiter in einen Ordner kommen oder aus ihm heraus gehen können.

-### Basic Commands:
-Below I will list some basic commands that are fundamental to navigate the terminal and work with it.

 >[!important]
 > Pressing **TAB** (Tabulator Taste) can suggest you the next step to take in a command.
 > For example we can get a list of all available files in the current directory if we write `cd **press tab twice**` or autocomplete a path we began writing, such as `cd Dow**Tab twice** --> cd Downloads/`